Etenil/emacs-substrate/README.md

 Emacs 29.1 or later.

 Emacs 29.1 is, as of 2023-09-04, the latest stable release.
-The specific features from Emacs 29.1 that Bedrock relies on are:
+The specific features from Emacs 29.1 that Substrate relies on are:

  - The `use-package` macro for configuration
  - Enhancements to the built-in completion help (`completions-auto-select`, `completion-auto-help`, etc.)